Hannah Smith (rugby union)

-Hannah Smith (born 30 October 1992) is a Scottish rugby player from Falkirk.
+Hannah Smith (born 30 October 1992) born in Falkirk, Scotland.
+Smith has represented her country in both rugby and Touch.
 Since 2013, she has played in multiple Women's Six Nations Championships, including the 2021 Women's Six Nations Championship.
 She was selected for the postponed 2020 Tokyo Olympics Team GB Rugby Sevens.

+Smith announced her retirement from international rugby at the end of 2022.

-Club career
+Club rugby career

 Since 2019, Smith has played for Tennent's Premiership side Watsonians.

 In 2011, she joined Hillhead Jordanhill RFC.
 In 2017, the team won the Sarah Beaney Cup.
-Smith was named BT Women’s Premier League Player of the Season for her performances during the tournament.
+Smith was named BT Women's Premier League Player of the Season for her performances during the tournament.
 She scored the winning try of the final against Murrayfield Wanderers, also winning player of the match for the final.

 The team went on to win the Sarah Beaney Cup Final against Watsonians in 2018, with Smith securing player of the match following multiple tries.

-International career
+International rugby career

 Hannah made her full international debut for Scotland against France in the 2013 Six Nations and has played internationally for Scotland regularly since then.

-She was selected for the Scotland Women 7s squad ahead of the 2017 Rugby Europe Women’s Sevens Trophy.
+She was selected for the Scotland Women 7s squad ahead of the 2017 Rugby Europe Women's Sevens Trophy.
 During the series, Scotland defeated Ireland 26-14 and Smith finished top of the DHL Performance Tracker for the tournament.

 In the 2020 Women's Six Nations Championship, she played in Scotland's opening match against Ireland but was forced to withdraw for the following matches due to a shoulder injury.